tbeckenhauer/tbeckenhauer.github.io/_postsBacklog/2021-03-16-using-sane-defaults.markdown

 2. Write your code so that it is always true.
 3. Null object pattern.

-A forth phrase that comes to mind, but I am only just thinking about it now would be dynamic dispatch.
+A forth phrase that comes to mind, but I am only just thinking about it now would be "dynamic dispatch".

 An recent issue that came up that puts this at the for front of my mind is an ask that involved updating a pie chart.
 Now this pie chart could have many states, but to basic ones, we will throw in a third for good measure.
 1. Loading
 2. Empty
-3. Populated.
+3. Populated

 Now during the pie chart initialization code, I saw something like